$0 Medicare Advantage plans: Are they really free?

 Coinsurance is a portion of the cost of covered health care services after you finish paying your deductible.
 Coinsurance shows up as a percentage in your summary of benefits and coverage.

-What this means: If your coinsurance is listed at 20%, after you've paid your deductible, your coinsurance starts.
+What this means: If your coinsurance is listed at 20%, your coinsurance starts after you've paid your deductible, if applicable.
 This allows you to pay 20% of the total cost of a health service, while your health insurance carrier pays the remaining 80%.

 3. Your copayment